Understanding acute and persistent chronic pain

 Sometimes words get bandied about and we may not be entirely sure we know what they mean.
 This can be especially so when it comes to medical terms and their meaning.
 Here we’re concentrating on understanding what acute and persistent chronic pain is.

 Persistent pain is annoying and feels like it’s going to last forever (persistent is the clue!).
 It’s also called chronic pain, but chronic just means that it’s been going on for a long time rather than the intensity of the pain to you.
-Because here’s another thing, pain is subjective, so what might be excruciating to you is just a little annoyance to someone else.
-And that can make it challenging for treatment.
+Because here’s another thing, pain is subjective, so what might be excruciating to you is just a little annoyance to someone else and vice versa.
+Which can make it challenging for treatment.
 And it’s not helped by the fact that often we can’t describe how our pain feels to give it the intensity we feel that it deserves.

 So, let’s look at persistent or chronic versus acute pain.
 Persistent and chronic can be used interchangeably as they both represent the same thing.